hyperledger/iroha-2-docs/src/guide/build.md

 :::

-If you go with the one-line `curl` script, you will be guided through the setup process.
+If you chose to use the one-line `curl` script, you will be guided through the setup process.
 Just go with the defaults.

 ## Build Iroha Client

-1. Navigate to the directory containing Iroha repository.
+1. Navigate to the directory containing the Iroha repository.
 If you followed the installation instructions [here](./install.md#install-iroha-from-github), run: